[UPDATED] COVID-19: Screening and Testing Best Practices

 This blog was originally published 12/02/2020 and updated 12/03/2021.
 The COVID-19 guidelines in this article are reflective of the time of publishing.
 To stay up to date with the latest CDC guidelines, visit the official COVID-19 site.

-Navigating the waters of a global health crisis is probably not something you expected to do, and if you’re in panic mode, you’re not alone.
-This is unknown territory for many.
+Navigating the constantly changing waters of a global health crisis has been a challenge for many organizations and if you’re struggling, you’re not alone.
+This is still unclear territory for many.

-From executing daily screenings for essential workers to providing mass screenings and testing programs for those returning to campus after working remotely, you’ll quickly see that planning ahead is instrumental if you want to keep your business open and get back to normal operating procedures safely.
+From executing daily screenings for essential workers to facilitating vaccination events, at Premise Health we’ve learned that planning ahead is instrumental if you want to keep your business open and get back to normal operating procedures safely.

-First and foremost, make sure everyone is safe.
+An organization’s number one priority is to make sure everyone is safe when entering the workplace.
 The Centers for Disease Control and Prevention (CDC) now recommends the following to help decrease the spread and impact of COVID-19 in the workplace:

 - Promote frequent and thorough hand washing or use of alcohol-based hand rubs containing at least 60% alcohol.

 - Encourage workers to stay home if they’re feeling sick.